JasonLeisure/games/README.md

+### Updates to files 10/25/2023 Added in chess game to games

 ### Updates to files 10/23/2023 Expense tracker added to applications and a stopwatch/watch/1 minute timer app.

 ### Updates to files 10/21/2023 Added GDash geometry dash clone to games.
 Added minecraft land generator project 3 to animations called minecraftlandgen2.
 Added in minecraftcube interaction animation, save pictures and see up close land generation with perlin noise.